feizhao19/feizhao19/README.md

 ####  Here is What I'm Working On!👋

-- 🔭 I’m currently working on ...
-Ballot Fraud Detection, an AI-based project, which is not available to the public yet.
+- 🔭 I’m currently working on ...body fat classification which is using abdomen image data to calculate the fat persentage.
+I have done many project related game development.
+Also, some course project, including ballot reading project, algal severity prediction project, etc.
 - 🌱 I’m currently learning ...
 Deep Multi-modal Data Fusion
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... zhaof.thu@gmail.com
+- 📫 How to reach me: ... larry5@uab.edu
 - 😄 Pronouns: ...
 He/Him
 - ⚡  Quotes: Trainable, Coachable, Hungry